arraybiostat/marketing-site/README.md

 ## Installation

-Note: we assume that the `$array` shell variable has been set to point to this marketing-site project directory.
+Note: we assume that the `$arraybio` shell variable has been set to point to the parent of this marketing-site project directory.
 Eg, in .bashrc:

-    export array="/some/path"
+    export arraybio="/some/path"

 First install [nodejs](https://nodejs.org/) and then:

-    cd $array
+    cd $arraybio/marketing-site
     npm install